-The toxin can be used to treat other health conditions.
+The toxin can also be used to treat other health conditions.

-Botulinum toxin doesn’t have any color or odor.
-The toxin can’t be passed between people.
+The toxin has no color or odor.
+It cannot be passed between people.

-Symptoms from an attack would start within 12-72 hours.
+Symptoms from an attack would start within 12 to 72 hours.
 A food attack could start problems within 2 hours or as long as 8 days after eating the toxin.
-The seriousness of the illness depend on how much got into your body.
+The seriousness of the illness depends on how much gets into the body.

-Public health officials will work quickly to find the source to set up testing and care.
+Public health officials will work quickly to find the source.
+They will set up testing and care.

 The antitoxin would likely be given first to those with signs of illness.

-An attack would be likely to happen without warning.
+An attack would likely happen without warning.
 This makes it hard to prevent illness.
-If something happens, you may be able to cover your mouth and nose with clothing or a towel.
-This may offer some defense.
+Covering the mouth and nose with clothing or a towel may offer some defense.